| How experienced are you?I have been a board certified practicing radiation oncologist for approximately 19

 medical history and current physical condition and discuss the pros and cons of surgery, external radiation, and seed implants.

+We have seed implant protocols to treat men with both early and advanced stage disease.
 What is most important is that men take their time and feel comfortable with their decision.
 If a man chooses prostatectomy,

 we suggest he have this performed by an experienced Urologist.
 If he chooses a seed implant, we recommend that our uniquely